aaronicsubstances/bridge-arithmetic/README.md

 ## Algebra Topics

-Algebra parts of early algebra proposal are arithmetic expression evaluation and equation solving by guess and check.
+Algebra parts of early algebra proposal are arithmetic expression evaluation and equation solving.

 - expression evaluation (aka "substitution") involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
-  - can include powers, roots, trigonometry, logarithms, and factorial
+  - can include powers, roots, trigonometry and logarithms
 - equation solving with guess and check involving mainly linear equations
+  - introduce guess and check as a last resort strategy
-  - can include univariate polynomial equations, and simultaneous equations in multiple variables
+  - can include quadratic equations, and simultaneous equations in two variables
+- precursor to quadratic expression factorization and quadratic equation solving, which is finding two integers which add up to a given value, and which have another given value as their product.